jupyterhub/jupyterhub/docs/source/reference/oauth.md

 ### A tale of two tokens

-**TODO**: discuss API token issued to server at startup ($JUPYTERHUB_API_TOKEN) and oauth-issued token in the cookie, and some details of how JupyterLab currently deals with that.
+**TODO**: discuss API token issued to server at startup ($JUPYTERHUB_API_TOKEN) and OAuth-issued token in the cookie, and some details of how JupyterLab currently deals with that.
 They are different, and JupyterLab should be making requests using the token from the cookie, not the token from the server,